skadz108/MacWSBootingGuide-A12/README.md

 - [x] `-[MTLTextureDescriptorInternal validateWithDevice:], line 1344: error 'Texture Descriptor Validation invalid storageMode (1).
 Must be one of MTLStorageModeShared(0) MTLStorageModeMemoryless(3) MTLStorageModePrivate(2)`: because macOS defaults to `MTLStorageModeManaged`, while iOS always has unified memory so it doesn't allow that.
 - [x] `Attempt to pass a malloc(3)ed region to xpc_shmem_create().`: while regular drivers accept passing `malloc`ed region to `newBufferWithBytesNoCopy:length:options:deallocator:`, doing so to simulator is not allowed since XPC has to share the memory with `MTLSimDriverHost.xpc` process.
 Workaround is to create a mirrored region using `vm_remap` that can be shared across processes.
 - [x] `Unimplemented pixel format of 645346401 used in WSCompositeDestinationCreateWithIOSurface.` due to missing implementation of `-[MTLSimDevice acceleratorPort]`, which mysteriously caused WindowServer to fallback to software rendering in some places, causing said fatal error.
+- [x] `-[MTLSimDevice newRenderPipelineStateWithTileDescriptor:options:reflection:error:], line 2124: error 'not supported in the simulator'`.
+FIXME: this is not implemented at all.
+However, it is only used by `QuartzCore'CA::OGL::BlurState::tile_downsample(int)` which is skipped by the hook.
 - [ ] `-[MTLSimTexture initWithDescriptor:decompressedPixelFormat:iosurface:plane:textureRef:heap:device:]:813: failed assertion 'IOSurface backed XR10 textures are not supported in the simulator'`: patch out the check, since it actually works fine.
 - [ ] `-[MTLSimBuffer newTextureWithDescriptor:offset:bytesPerRow:]`: patch `storageMode == private` check.
-- [ ] `-[MTLSimDevice newRenderPipelineStateWithTileDescriptor:options:reflection:error:], line 2124: error 'not supported in the simulator'`.
-FIXME: this is not implemented at all.
-However, it is only used by `QuartzCore'CA::OGL::BlurState::tile_downsample(int)` which can be skipped.

 #### WindowServer
 - [x] It hangs twice when calling `NXClickTime` and `NXGetClickSpace`.
 Hooked to do nothing instead since both were deprecated.